cjerdonek/groome-python-expected/docs/releasing.md

 ### 3.5.
 Tag the commit

-After
+After registering and uploading the new version, it is good practice to tag the corresponding commit in your repository to indicate where in the repository the version came from.

-Here is a cheat-sheet for creating tags with Git.
-List current tags:
+Some helpful commands to do this follow.
+To list current tags:

     $ git tag -l -n3

-Create an annotated tag:
+(The three says to display three lines of each tag's annotation, when an annotation exists.)
+To create an annotated tag (i.e. a tag with a description):

-    $ git tag -a -m "version description" "0.1.0"
+    $ git tag -m "version annotation" "0.1.0"

-Push a tag to GitHub:
+To push a tag to GitHub:

     $ git push --tags <repository> 0.1.0